Chapter 26 – The Event Horizon

-A grimace appeared on her face as the brunet pulled away, smirking arrogantly.
+A grimace appeared on her face as he pulled away, smirking arrogantly.
 Flying through spells, potions, and enchantments quickly in her head, the Slytherin felt her frustration increase.
 Draco was right.
 The portraits would be a serious problem.

 Cursing under her breath, she slammed her head back on the wall forcefully.

 "You're right," Hermione mumbled.
 "How could that have slipped my mind?!
 The portraits of all of Dumbledore's predecessors are mounted on the walls!
-There's no way to elude all of them at one time and surely they'd find Dumbledore and tell him someone's breaking in…" Trailing off, the blonde met Draco's eyes as she realized this would be more difficult than she initially thought.
+There's no way to elude all of them at one time and surely they'd find Dumbledore and tell him someone's breaking in…" Trailing off, she met Draco's eyes as she realized this would be more difficult than she initially thought.
 "I… I think we might have to forgo the book and the memory in the pensieve.
-Perhaps we'll just Apparate to Little Hangleton and search for the Gaunt Shack–"
+Perhaps we'll just Apparate to Little Hangleton and search for the Gaunt Shack on our own–"

 "Are you mental?!"

 "Does it look like we have any other choice?" she spat bitterly.
-"Dumbledore's office is obviously a big fat bloody no thanks to your compulsion to point out flaws in my ideas and everything else I ever tell you.
+"Dumbledore's office is obviously a big fat bloody no. On top of that, he's probably more suspicious of us now than he ever was before since you're a Triwizard Champion.
+We can't risk getting caught.
 We'll just go to the Chamber and get more of the Basilisk fangs and–"

 "You know what?" cut in Draco loudly, "You figure it out, Hermione!
 I could give less of a fuck right now–"